 Casting Carolinas is an independent 501 c 3 organization that began in January 2015.
 Casting Carolinas was founded so that our unique new F.L.O.W. program, which combines fly fishing instruction with medical education and mindfulness, could be offered to women surviving all types of cancer.
 Casting Carolinas is committed to working with local communities across North and South Carolina to make retreats possible for all survivors.
 Understanding that some women are not able to attend a Three-day Retreat, we have designed a program that also includes One-day Retreats and activities.

 All Casting Carolinas’ retreats and events are staffed by volunteers who are experienced, skilled professionals.
 Our staff are trained to work with survivors and dedicated to providing a retreat experience that enhances quality of life.
 Our trademarked F.L.O.W. program model offers much more than fly-fishing instruction!
 We teach the skills that can help women deal more effectively with the emotional challenges of cancer survivorship.
 All Casting Carolinas alumnae become part of a support network, The Casting Carolinas Fly Fishing Sisterhood, and have the opportunity to participate in on-going gatherings and events including an annual retreat weekend.

 Meet our Board of Directors and Staff

 Starr owns and operates Brookside Guides, a fly fishing guide service, which has operated in Asheville for 15 years.
 She has taught hundreds of new anglers how to fly fish.
-In her spare time Starr enjoys playing fiddle in her band, All Strings Considered.
+In her spare time Starr enjoys playing fiddle and mandolin in her band, All Strings Re-Considered.

 Board of Directors